 I have no idea whether this ‘trick of the trade’ is widely practised today, but the very existence of the method underlines the point that freshly churned sorbets typically taste better than sorbets which have stayed frozen for any longer time.

 Commercially mass-produced sorbet, often destined for long transports, frequent moves between warm and cold environments, and prolonged stays in the freezers of the stores, typically employ different industrial-style stabilisers to improve consistency, durability and scoopability.

-But stabilising a sorbet does not necessarily require high-tech ingredients or deep insights into molecular cooking.
+But stabilising a sorbet does not necessarily require high-tech ingredients, specialist-products such as Xanthan gum or deep insights into molecular cooking.
 The ice cream maker at home can experiment by adding readily available stuff such as gelatin or pectin for a sturdier consistency (Agar agar, while somewhat more exotic, should also do).
 Or some alcohol for a softer freeze and improved scoopability (which, technically speaking, of course is more a matter of de-stabilising the sorbet 😉 ) .
+Inulin, a vegetable starch, can be used to add more body to sorbets with little solids and a lot of water.
 The stabilising power of egg whites will be covered in the next points below.